VikasRajashekar/NER_tagger/README.md

 # English Dataset:

-**For German data set, A small change in loader.py at line number: 15 is necessary.
+**For English data set, A small change in loader.py at line number: 15 is necessary.
 We need to use codecs of type "utf8"**

 The data set is from the below link:\
 https://github.com/davidsbatista/NER-datasets/tree/master/CONLL2003